|WELCOME||The 1900 Atlas of Pennsylvania||WELCOME|

 The following description of Bien's work is taken from Peters: "Born at Naumburg, September 27, 1826, near Cassel, Germany, the son of Emanuel M. Bien, Julius Bien studied art at Cassel and at Frankfurt-am-Main.
 He took part in the revolution of 1848, and was one of the many notable men brought to the United States by that cataclysm, settling in New York City in 1849.
 Immediately setting up in business for himself, with one lithographic hand press, he began to produce illustrations for Annuals (1851, 1852) and for children's books - many of the latter from drawings by H.L.
 Stephens.
 An example of his more technical work are the lithographed illustrations in "The Permanent Way and Coal-Burning Locomotive Boilers of European Railways," 1858.
 In 1860 he began to issue beautiful chromo-lithographic reproductions, by transfer from the copper plates, of Audubon's "Birds of America," but the work was interrupted by the Civil War.
 These prints are in demand for the beautiful coloring and decorative value, and act as timely substitutes for the rare original aquatints.
 Often Bien took three or four of the Audubon-Havel plates and transferred them to one stone.
 These lithographs are becoming rare ... .
 However, Bien will always be remembered chiefly as the first great scientific cartographer in the United States.
 Soon after his arrival in this country he became interested in improving the quality of maps, and thanks to President Pierce and his adminstration, he was soon making maps of the new surveys in the West.
 He produced literally thousands of maps of various parts of the United States, lithographed and engraved, and all of high quality, for use by state governments and the federal government.
 He died December 21, 1909.
 In 1863 he had married Almira M. Brown, of Philadelphia, who died in 1918."

 The Pennsylvania atlas had two almost identical printings in 1900 and 1901; the main difference occurs in Plate 5.
 In the 1900 atlas, Plate 5 shows information on industry.
 The 1901 Plate 5 shown below has census information.
 The pages from the 1901 atlas are reproduced below.
 The only text is a 20 page gazetteer in front followed by a large folded-in United States map.
-A folded-in Pennsylvania map is Plate 1, and 46 plates of the state, counties and cities follows.
-These pages can also be seen in this slideshow .
+A folded-in Pennsylvania map is Plate 1, and 46 plates of the state, counties and cities follows. .

 |Home Page||16th Century Maps||17th Century Maps||18th Century Maps||19th Century Maps||20th Century Maps||References|